DomiKamu/OhmerPrems/README.md

 ## March 2026: please consider the 12 euros fee, at the moment, is very fair! as soon as both FranKe and 6OP-DX modules are ready, the price will increase to approx. 20 euros, instead!

 **Very important: don't forget to indicate:**
-- your first and last name (personal name, not company name or nickname).
+- your first and last name (personal name only, company name or nickname isn't accepted).
-- your  email address used to access to VCV Library (required to send your personal license key, instructions, and possible future communications about updates).
-Your email address stays private!
+- your email address (preferabely used to access to VCV Library), required to send your personal license key, instructions, and possible future communications about updates.
+Your email address stays strictly private!
-- also in the body of the message, please specify **OhmerPrems member**, or something similar, to avoid possible confusion.
-Thank you in advance!
+- also in the body of the message, please specify **OhmerPrems member** (or something similar) to avoid possible confusion.

-New subscription requires 24 hours max. (generally less) after PayPal confirmation. **Incomplete/not regular fee informations or/and payment less than 12 euros equivalent will be refurbished**.
-Thank you for your understanding.
+New subscription requires 24 hours max. (generally less, sometimes... minutes!) after PayPal notification. **Incomplete/not regular fee informations or/and payment less than 12 euros equivalent will be refurbished**.

+Thank you in advance for your understanding.

 ----